 As if life on the ocean waves – with dwindling catches and jobsworth coastguards checking up on them – wasn’t tough enough, they regularly subject themselves to the local pub quiz, as delivered by Maggie (Maggie Steed).
 I’m going to one next week (“we need you for the film questions!” they declared worryingly) but at least if there are any music-related ones I now know who had the first posthumous No.1 hit in the UK, and who has spent most weeks in the UK music charts.

-It’s not that pretty a film, which many be because it is deliberately focusing on local industry – it looks best when the men are preparing to go out to sea, or are out on their boat, or standing on the harbour wall with a vast expanse of water behind them.
+It’s not a particularly pretty film, which may be because it is deliberately focusing on local industry – it looks best when the men are preparing to go out to sea, or are out on their boat, or standing on the harbour wall with a vast expanse of water behind them.

 Fisherman’s Friends is simply too by-numbers (and too long) to entirely succeed, despite its winning performances, the sense of history and – of course – the singing.
 Director Chris Foggin tries hard to prevent the film from falling into whimsy but often the mini dramas feel shoehorned in.
 The pub is going under, and the father of Henry’s new wife wants to buy it.
 His perfect hair and expensive tan make it obvious he’s unlikely to use his wealth to shore up a loss-making business even if the village needs it.